bagisto/bagisto-docs/src/docs/theme-development/understanding-layouts.md

 | **`has-footer`** | Include site footer with links and info | `true` | Disable for checkout or modal pages |

 ::: tip Shop Layout in Custom Themes
-If you're building a custom theme package (from our [Custom Theme Package](./custom-theme-package.md) tutorial), the shop layout automatically loads your theme's compiled assets when configured properly.
-This works seamlessly with the asset compilation setup from our [Modern Asset Compilation](./bundling-assets.md) guide.
+If you're building a custom theme package (from our [Custom Theme Package](./creating-custom-theme-package.md) tutorial), the shop layout automatically loads your theme's compiled assets when configured properly.
+This works seamlessly with the asset compilation setup from our [Vite-Powered Theme Assets](./vite-powered-theme-assets.md) guide.
 :::

 ### Example: Custom Theme Home Page